fujun-liu/gtGraph/README.md

 III Results

-   (some details about background introduction of dataset) Two dataset are tested, Graph, which contains 1,724,573,717 nodes and 64,422,807,961 edges, and Graph2012, which contains 3,563,602,788 nodes and 128,736,914,167 edges.
-For Graph, the algorithm takes 10 minutes; For Graph2012, it takes 12 minutes.
+   Two dataset are tested, Graph2014, which contains 1,724,573,717 nodes and 64,422,807,961 edges, and Graph2012, which contains 3,563,602,788 nodes and 128,736,914,167 edges.
+For more infomation, plesase go to http://webdatacommons.org/hyperlinkgraph/.
+For Graph2014, the algorithm takes 10 minutes; For Graph2012, it takes 12 minutes.

-   The system cpu utilization plot for Graph dataset is shown as below
+   The system cpu utilization plot for Graph2014 dataset is shown as below

    ![alt tag](https://github.com/fujun-liu/gtGraph/blob/master/graph_cpu.jpg)

    And the plot for Graph2012 is this:

    ![alt tag](https://github.com/fujun-liu/gtGraph/blob/master/graph2012_cpu.jpg)